jvkumar/delivery-finder/README.md

 ![example](assets/config2.png)

 ## Step 7
-Go to the terminal window at `/covid19/delivery-finder` folder `You will have to open separate terminal windows for finding each retailer's availability window` when you are at `/covid19/delivery-finder` folder, follow the step below:
+Go to the terminal window at `delivery-finder` folder `You will have to open separate terminal windows for finding each retailer's availability window` when you are at `/delivery-finder` folder, follow the step below:

 ```
 For instacart, run: